dineshUmasankar/philly_house_predictor/README.md

     J. Unknown Size - Unfinished
     K. Unknown - Unknown (NEW DEFINITION CREATED)
     ```
-- `topography` - Based on the metadata provided the philadelphia, most lots are on the street level by average, and so I'm imputing it with F.
+- `topography` - Based on the metadata provided from OPA, in philadelphia, most lots are on the street level by average, and so I'm imputing it with F.
     ```
     Most lots in the City are at street level.
 This is a site that would be at street or sidewalk grade or level with a slight contour to permit drainage away from the property.
 This is